zammad/zammad-admin-documentation/channels/google/basic-setup.rst

 Troubleshooting
 ---------------

-My OAuth credentials stopped working all of a sudden Did you recently reset your Google password?
-Google invalidates all your OAuth tokens whenever you change your password.
+My OAuth credentials stopped working
+   Did you recently change your Google password?
+Google invalidates all your OAuth tokens whenever you change it.

-How to use my Gmail account for outgoing system notifications?
+How to use the Gmail account for outgoing system notifications?
    On **subscription/cloud-hosted instances**, you can't do that.
    Notifications will always come from
    “Notification Master <noreply\@your.zammad.domain>”.